-A comparison of the absorption spectrum of 1pentene, λ{max} = 178 nm, with that of isoprene (above) clearly demonstrates the importance of chromophore conjugation.
+A comparison of the absorption spectrum of 1-pentene, $\lambda{max} = 178$ nm, with that of isoprene (above) clearly demonstrates the importance of chromophore conjugation.
 Further evidence of this effect is shown below.
-The spectrum on the left illustrates that conjugation of double and triple bonds also shifts the absorption maximum to longer wavelengths. • From the polyene spectra displayed in the center diagram, it is clear that each additional double bond in the conjugated pi-electron system shifts the absorption maximum about 30 nm in the same direction.
+The spectrum on the left illustrates that conjugation of double and triple bonds also shifts the absorption maximum to longer wavelengths.

+From the polyene spectra displayed in the center diagram, it is clear that each additional double bond in the conjugated pi-electron system shifts the absorption maximum about 30 nm in the same direction.
 Also, the molar absorptivity (ε) roughly doubles with each new conjugated double bond.
 Spectroscopists use the terms defined in the table on the right when describing shifts in absorption.
 Thus, extending conjugation generally results in bathochromic and hyperchromic shifts in absorption.

 The appearance of several absorption peaks or shoulders for a given chromophore is common for highly conjugated systems, and is often solvent dependent.
 This fine structure reflects not only the different conformations such systems may assume, but also electronic transitions between the different vibrational energy levels possible for each electronic state.
-Vibrational fine structure of this kind is most pronounced in vapor phase spectra, and is increasingly broadened and obscured in solution as the solvent is changed from hexane to methanol.